Brief data for post-1B- tension post

 A Solved problem for ASTM A514 plate-CM#14.

-A plate Pl3x8 of A514 steel is to be used as a tension member in a truss.
-What are the values of the yield stress Fy and ultimate stress Fu to be used in the design of the member?
+A plate Pl3x8 of A514 steel will be used as a tension member in a truss.
+What values are for the yield stress Fy and ultimate stress Fu to be used in the member’s design?

 The solved problem for A514 for plates-CM#14.